 If you would like to discuss your potential case, the law firm of Martin, Harding & Mazzotti, LLP:

 – Will visit you at home or in the hospital.

-Call us toll free at 1800LAW1010® (1-800-529-1010) or use this form to email us and we’ll get back to you shortly.
+Call us toll free at 1800LAW1010 (1-800-529-1010) or use the form on the right to email us and we’ll get back to you shortly.

 Disclaimer: Prior Results Cannot and Do Not Guarantee or Predict a Similar Outcome With Respect to Any Future Matter, Including Yours, In Which a Lawyer or Law Firm May Be Retained.

 Once you hire Martin, Harding & Mazzotti, LLP, we go to work for you to make a claim for the injuries and damages you suffered as a result of the accident.
 The claim may be resolved by reaching a settlement with the negligent party’s insurance company.
 If a settlement is not reached, then a jury will decide who caused the accident and the amount of compensation that you deserve.

 Either way, Martin, Harding & Mazzotti, LLP only gets paid if we are successful in recovering money for you.
 Our legal fee is contingent, which means we only earn a fee if we are able to collect money damages for you.
 Our one-third contingency fee (33 1/3%) is calculated after deduction of the costs associated with pursuing your case.
 If there is no recovery, no legal fee will be charged for our services.